kvm101/ToDo/README.md

   version 3.0.0-alfa (05.01.25):
   - Added validator input data of registration

+  version 4.0.0-alfa (06.01.25):
+  - Added URL query parameters "limit" and "page"
+  - Essues: have a bug with incorrect output

   planning in future versions:
   - replaced http basic authorization to JWT (on 10.01.25).